Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general model: costly sequential information acquisition and (ir)reversibility of decisions

-Proposition \ref{prop:constant:cs} implies that, when the return fee $R$ increases, the DM becomes more\textit{\ reluctant} to leave the safe choice region (since $\underline{q}$ increases) and take the risk to choose product $B$ (since $\overline{q}$ increases).
+Proposition \ref{prop:constant:cs} implies that, when the exchange fee $R$ increases, the DM becomes more\textit{\ reluctant} to leave the safe choice region (since $\underline{q}$ increases) and take the risk to choose product $B$ (since $\overline{q}$ increases).